mattjlewis/diozero/docs/InputDevices.md

     *float* **getTemperature** ()

-    : Get the current temperature in &#8451;
+    : Get the current temperature in &deg;C.

 ### Potentiometer